 Sling on a kaftan for a break from the beach; rock a resort dress or light linens for dinner.

-There are three, each catering to a different appetite.
-Makris is the Corfiot all-rounder masterminded by Michelin-star veteran Tassos Mantis; you can’t go wrong with the meze platter, the slow-cooked octopus is a must, and the catch-of-the-day is always tempting.
-Mantis’ premium offering is 1962 Gastronomy, which takes Greek classics and international comfort food to new levels – expect plates of fresh pasta that are so much more than plates of fresh pasta.
+There are four, each catering to a different appetite.
+1962 by the Sea is the Corfiot all-rounder; you can’t go wrong with the meze platter, the slow-cooked octopus is a must, and the catch-of-the-day is always tempting – expect plates of fresh pasta that are so much more than plates of fresh pasta.
+Korypho serves up fresh fish and Greek classics; Nobilis is a little fancier, offering a mediterranean fine dining menu.
 Finally, there’s Raw Bar, which crafts delicate sushi to be served alongside champagne cocktails on the rooftop.

 You’ll be seeing a lot of blue and green in your time on Corfu, and the two in-house bars follow the theme.
 Blue Bar is a regal setting for after-dinner drinks – the King of Greece hosted heady shindigs here in the Sixties, and now you can sip ouzo martinis with live piano in the air and silver lanterns swaying overhead.
 There’s a beachclub vibe down at the poolside Verde Bar, where summery signature cocktails are made with kumquats plucked straight from the Raw Bar roof garden.